-- 2.5.1 The type of welded joints in pipes shall comply with standards. - 2.5.2 Welding consumables for pipelines shall be chosen on the basis of steel grades used for the manufacture bearing the requirements of 2.2.4 to 2.2.6 in mind. - 2.5.3 In the welded butt joints of pipes full root penetration shall be provided.
+- 2.5.1 The type of welded joints in pipes shall comply with the agreed standards. - 2.5.2 Welding consumables for pipelines shall be chosen on the basis of steel grades used for the manufacture bearing the requirements of 2.2.4 2.2.6 in mind. - 2.5.3 In the welded butt joints of pipes full root penetration shall be provided.
 Welding with the use of removable backing rings is permitted. - 2.5.4 The use of the remaining backing rings in butt joints is permitted in pipelines where those rings do not adversely affect the performance.
-The remaining backing rings shall not be used for flange-to-pipe butt joints. - 2.5.5 The welded joints in pipes shall be heat treated in the case of pipes of low-alloyed steels and in the case of gas welding of main steam pipelines operating at temperatures above 350 °C. - 2.5.6 When welding pipes of chrome-molybdenum steel containing 0,8 % or more of chromium and more than 0,16 % of carbon, the edges to be welded shall be preheated to a temperature 200 to 230 °C. This temperature shall be maintained during welding. - 2.5.7 Before welding, the edges of copper pipes with a wall thickness 5 mm and over shall be heated to a temperature 250 to 350 °C. Nickel-copper pipes shall be welded without preheating.
-For connecting of nickel-copper pipelines the use of brazing is not permitted.
+The remaining backing rings shall not be used for flange-to-pipe butt joints. - 2.5.5 The welded joints in pipes shall be heat treated in the case of pipes of low-alloyed steels and in the case of gas welding of main steam pipelines operating at temperatures above $350\,^{\circ}$ C. - 2.5.6 When welding pipes of chrome-molybdenum steel containing 0,8 % or more of chromium and more than 0,16 % of carbon, the edges to be welded shall be preheated to a temperature 200 230 °C. This temperature shall be maintained during welding. - 2.5.7 Before welding, the edges of copper pipes with a wall thickness 5 mm and over shall be heated to a temperature 250 350 °C. Copper-nickel pipes shall be welded without preheating.